groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-Thai-Inspired-Cooking-Week.md

 |TJ Total|$13.77|

 ### Noon:
 Met up with a girl friend for lunch and had fun catching up with her.
-I really love the carribean vibe and open air seating at the restaurant, I felt like I was on vacation somewhere far away.
+I really love the carribean vibe and open air seating with all the lush greenery and shaded areas at the restaurant, I felt like I was on vacation somewhere far away.
 I will come back here again for half off Taco Tuesdays for date night with my honey.
 Half off all margaritas and small bites every monday so I ordered a passionfruit mango margarita.
 Ordered 2 small bites with carne asada and grilled shrimp on the side (**$21.86**).

 *Day 1 Lunch: Lunch with girl friend at a carribean restaurant*
 ![thai grilled pork salad](assets/images/margarita-lunch.jpg)